hariomahlawat/ProjectManagement/docs/projects-module.md

 ## Timeline management
 * `ProjectTimelineReadService` projects a complete timeline view model from `ProjectStages`, combining canonical stage codes (`StageCodes.All`) with per-stage metadata.
 * The same service highlights pending plan approvals and whether any stage still requires backfilling, feeding callouts on the overview screen.
+Per-user draft state (e.g. whether the current user owns a draft or submission) is sourced from `PlanReadService`.
-* Detailed plan editing uses `PlanReadService` to hydrate both exact date and duration editors, reusing draft versions and schedule settings, while `PlanCompareService` produces the diffs used in approvals.
+* Detailed plan editing uses `PlanReadService` to hydrate both exact date and duration editors.
+Drafts are scoped to the current user (`OwnerUserId`) so Project Officers and HoDs can work privately in parallel while the service filters out other users’ drafts. `PlanCompareService` produces diffs for the pending submission shown in the HoD review panel.

 ## Role assignment
 * The overview model builds an `AssignRolesVm` populated from the `HoD` and `Project Officer` role memberships, letting administrators record the responsible officers per project without leaving the page.